-In Palermo, Italy, some Christian communities are living a very intense experience of dialogue with one another, which has necessitated overcoming various difficulties.
-Biagio and Zina recount: "One day a pastor friend invited us to meet some families who did not know us from his Church.
-We had brought something to share for lunch but those families intimated to us that we were not welcome.
+In Palermo, Italy, some Christian communities have much experience of collaboration and dialogue with one another and this necessitates overcoming various difficulties.
+Biagio and Zina recount: 'One day a pastor friend invited us to meet some families in his Church who did not know us.
+We had brought something to share for lunch but those families made us understand that we were not welcome.
 Very gently Zina offered them a taste of the specialities she had cooked and, in the end, we ate together.
 After lunch, they began to point out the faults they saw in our Church.
-Not wishing to get into a verbal war, we asked: 'but what defects or differences between our Churches can stop us loving each other?'
-Accustomed to constant diatribes, they were amazed and disarmed by this response.
-We began to talk about the Gospel and what unites us which is certainly much more than what divides us.
-When it was time to say goodbye, they did not want us to leave, at which point we proposed praying the Lord's Prayer.
-As we prayed we felt the presence of God very strongly.
-They made us promise that we would visit again because they wanted us to get to know the rest of the community, and so it has been during all these years."
+Not wanting to get into a verbal war, we asked what defects or differences between our Churches can prevent us from loving each other?
+The group was used to constant criticism and condemnation and so they were amazed and disarmed by such an answer.
+We began to talk about the Gospel and what unites us and this is certainly much more than what divides us.
+When it was time to say goodbye, they did not want us to leave, at which point we proposed praying the Lord's Prayer, during which we felt the presence of God very strongly.
+They made us promise that we would visit again because they wanted us to get to know the rest of the community, and this has been the case over several years.'